Dattax/conan-center-index/Home.md

 The CI system will also report with messages in the PR any error in the process, even linking to the logs to see more details and debug.

-When pull requests are merged, the CI generated package binaries will be uploaded to Conan-center.
+When pull requests are merged, the CI generated package binaries will be uploaded to ConanCenter.
 These packages won't contain the `@user/channel` part.
 You will be able to install them specifying only `library_name/version` as a requirement, omitting the `@user/channel` part.
-(Conan >= 1.18.2).
+(Conan >= 1.21).

-Previously existing packages in Conan-center, with the full reference including `@user/channel` will still be available, but the previous process of “inclusion request” for getting them into Conan-center is now deprecated, and new contributions should follow this guide.
+Previously existing packages in ConanCenter, with the full reference including `@user/channel` will still be available, but the previous process of “inclusion request” for getting them into Conan-center is now deprecated, and new contributions should follow this guide.
 Those packages will be gradually contributed to this repo to generate new binaries without the `@user/channel`.

 ## How to submit a Pull Request